 - Negligently failed to observe his unlawful activity

 This, of course, was just the beginning of the process.
-Over the months that followed, the Schochor, Federico and Staton team conducted extensive interviews of approximately 2,000 victims – thousands of interview hours overall.
+Over the months that followed, the Schochor and Staton, P.A. team conducted extensive interviews of approximately 2,000 victims – thousands of interview hours overall.
 The firm also consulted with top medical experts in the fields of obstetric and gynecology, as well as forensic psychiatry regarding acceptable procedures, standards of care, conduct, the nature of examinations, and the damages suffered by the victims.

 As other victims continued to come forward – some represented by other lawyers – the Schochor firm continued to work to have the litigation certified as a conditional settlement class.